lillianweichelt/MCA-2024/README.md

 <img title="a title" alt="Alt text" src="data/week4histogram.png">

 ## Week 5
-Task 1: Creating a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of my choice.
+### Task 1: Creating a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of my choice.
+Here are my choices of metadata and what exactly they provide information for:

+#### Title:
+The name of the piece.

+#### Artist:
+Depending on the piece, who wrote and/or performed the music.

+#### Publisher
+Who or what company the piece of music is published by.

+#### Subtitle
+Additional information about the piece, usually provided by the composer or an editor.

+#### Date
+The specific date the piece was either written or published.

-Task 2: Modifying the MEI document according to the schema that has been created.
+### Task 2: Modifying the MEI document according to the schema that has been created.

+Updated MEI document (as of week 7):

 ## Week 7
 Task 1: Create a second version of your MEI file with the updated metadata, creating genre specifications and licensing data.